Triangle

 Course overview

-Our tutors are experts in their academic context and actively research leading concepts.
-Their vast knowledge influences the topics covered on the course and optional modules allow you to explore specific aspects of language education that interest you.
+Our expert tutors are actively researching leading concepts in TESOL, and their vast knowledge influences the topics covered in the course.
+Optional modules allow you to explore specific aspects of language education that interest you, enabling you to tailor your learning to your professional goals.

 With an advanced education degree from the University of Nottingham, you will graduate with all the knowledge, practical skills and confidence to pursue your career goals.